Trey-dillon/home-cybersecurity-lab/README.md

 ![Virtual Machines](screenshots/Home%20Lab%201%20Vms.png)

-VirtualBox Manager displaying the virtual machines used in my home cybersecurity lab, including Windows and Linux systems configured for hands-on administration and security exercises. will be added as the lab expands.
+VirtualBox Manager displaying the virtual machines used in my home cybersecurity lab, including Windows and Linux systems configured for hands-on administration and security exercises.

+More screenshots will be added as the lab expands.

 ---